Green Goblin: Powers and abilities

 In his first appearances, the Green Goblin seems to be a normal man (albeit very nimble and athletic) who gets his powers from his many gadgets.
-In later appearances, it is established that due to the "Goblin Formula", Norman and most successors to the Green Goblin persona possesses superhuman strength (lifting nine tons under optimal conditions), increased speed, reflexes, endurance, intelligence and healing rate, while Norman started with a portion of the chemical's power because of an accidental splash in the face during the time where one had to bathe in it long enough to get the full effect before the drinking version was created.
+In later appearances, it is established that due to the "Goblin Formula", Norman and most successors to the Green Goblin persona possesses superhuman strength (lifting nine tons under optimal conditions), increased speed, reflexes, endurance, intelligence and healing rate.

+Norman started with a portion of the chemical's power, because he only received an accidental splash in the face at a time where one had to bathe in it long enough to get the full effect.
+Eventually a new version of the chemical was developed, which was suitable for directly drinking it.
 Though much slower than the likes of Wolverine, he can regenerate damaged tissue and organs.
 However, if seriously wounded, it would leave scars on his body.

 His intelligence has been enhanced to gifted levels, though at the price of his sanity.
 His involvement with the Gathering of the Five loosened his grip on reality, though he is able to maintain some semblance of his sanity via chemically treated dermal patches.
 When not impaired by mental illness, Osborn is a cunning businessman, masterful strategist, and highly skilled in electronics, mechanics, engineering and chemistry.

-The Green Goblin is armed with a variety of bizarre devices.
-He travels on his bat-shaped "Goblin Glider", an incredibly fast and maneuverable rocket glider equipped with various armaments.
-Other weapons the Goblin uses include incendiary Pumpkin Bombs and Ghost Bombs, smoke- and gas-emitting grenades resembling jack-'o'-lanterns and ghosts, respectively, razor-edged boomerang-like throwing weapons called razor bats and gloves woven with micro-circuited filaments which channel pulsed discharges of electricity at nearly 10,000 volts.
-He wears a green costume underneath bulletproof chainmail with an overlapping purple tunic.
-His mask has a built-in gas filter to keep him safe from his own gases.
+He wears a green bulletproof scale armor costume with an overlapping purple tunic.
+His mask has a built-in gas filter to keep him safe from his own gases, and his gloves are woven with micro-circuited filaments which channel pulsed discharges of electricity at nearly 10,000 volts.

 Goblin Glider

-In the Green Goblin's first appearance in The Amazing Spider-Man #14, he rides a steel rocket-powered wingless broomstick (not a glider).
+In the Green Goblin's first appearance in The Amazing Spider-Man #14, he rides a steel rocket-powered wingless broomstick.
 In his second appearance in The Amazing Spider-Man #17, he changes to the familiar bat-shaped glider.
 The Goblin Glider's controls and microprocessor are located behind the head of the glider.
 The pilot is attached to the glider via electromagnetic clasps on the wings of the glider.
 It has great maneuverability and is steered mostly by leaning, but manual controls are available behind the head of the glider.
 The Goblin later added radio-linked voice controls to his mask.

 Its top speed is 90 mi/h, and it can support about 400 lb, though it could lift far more for brief periods.
 Flying at top speed with a full load and a full fuel tank would deplete its fuel supply in about an hour.
 In the Goblin's later appearances, the glider possesses a wide array of armaments, including heat-seeking and smart missiles, machine guns, extending blades, a flamethrower and a Pumpkin Bomb dispenser/launcher.